robocorp/robotframework-lsp/robotframework-intellij/README.md

 - Code folding.
 - Browse Keywords (symbols -- note: enable the `robot.workspaceSymbolsOnlyForOpenDocs` when dealing with big workspaces).
 - Syntax highlighting (with `semanticTokens/full` request).
+- Debugger:
+  - Add line breakpoints in `.robot` or `.py` files.
+  - Evaluate keywords in debug console/hover/watch.
+  - Pause at breakpoints to inspect the stack and see variables.
+  - Step in.
+  - Step over.
+  - Step return.
+  - Continue.

 See: [Changelog](docs/changelog.md) for details.